-The technical space has been a no-go zone for architects during the last decades leaving its architecture in the hands of other professions.
+Technical spaces such as the boiler room has been a no-go zone for architects during the last decades leaving its architecture in the hands of other professions.
 Heating systems change in a rapid pace from oil to more environmentally friendly non-fossil systems.
-These systems are not only better for the planet they also take less space, generate less noise and smell making the technical space a room for humas to inhabit.
+These systems are not only better for the planet, they also take less space, generate less noise and smell making the technical space a room for humas to inhabit.
 When changing the heating system for a big estate in Stockholm from oil to air heat pumps we investigated the possibility to add social spaces when rearranging pipes and machines.

-Step 1.
-To inhabit the space, it needed a proper entrance, The project started with a stone sculpturer carving out stairs in the rocks to the basement and making a six-finger troll welcoming and leading visitors with a candlelight.
+Step 1: To inhabit the space, it needed an entrance, The project started with a stone sculpturer carving out stairs in the rocks to the basement and making six-finger troll welcoming visitors with a candlelight.

-Step 3.
-To create inhabitable space, we started rearranging the position of pipes and barrels with plumber who was upgrading the heating system.
+Step 2: To create an inhabitable space, pipes and barrels was rearranged with the plumber when upgrading the heating system.

-Step 4.
-For the biggest space we created a big gathering fireplace next to the smoke pipe.
-The fireplace is made from two yellow brick walls holding two benches and a fire in the corner.
+Step 4: For the biggest space a fireplace was created next to the smoke pipe.
+The fireplace consists of two yellow brick walls holding two benches and a fireplace.

-Step 6.
-We added a sitting piece and a loft made from local wood on the site on a sloping wall.
-With our carpenter
+Step 6: A sitting piece and a loft was made from locally harvest wood on a sloping wall by the carpenter.

-Step 7.
-We added a toilet next to the toilet draining pipe, with some helps from our bricklayer and plumber.
+Step 7: A toilet was added next to the toilet draining pipe, by the bricklayer and plumber.